Which operating systems/phones are supported?

 Why are Bluetooth permissions requested in the app?

-Bluetooth permissions are needed for the app to connect & interact with the bike and its sensors.
+Bluetooth permissions are needed for the app to connect and interact with the bike and its sensors.

 How do I change my password?